-In order for your doctor to diagnose Erectile Dysfunction and come up with a treatment plan suitable for you, a physical exam will be conducted along with additional investigative tests.
-You may also be asked to share about your medical history, lifestyle habits or any recent incidents that may have caused you stress.
+In order for your urologist to diagnose Erectile Dysfunction and come up with a treatment plan suitable for you, a physical exam will be conducted along with additional investigative tests.
+You may also be asked to share your medical history, lifestyle habits or any recent incidents that may have caused you stress.

 A careful examination of the penis and testicles may be conducted to check for any swelling.
 A rectal exam may also be required to check the prostate.

 A video image of the blood vessels in the penis will help your urologist to detect any blood flow problems.

 Blood samples might be taken to study for signs of heart disease, diabetes, low testosterone levels and other health conditions.